COGS108/Overview/COGS108-Syllabus.md

 - **Been stuck on something for a while (>30min) and aren’t even really sure where to start**: Programming can be frustrating and it may not always be obvious what is going wrong or why something isn’t working.
 That’s ok - we’ve all been there!
 IF you are stuck, you can and should reach out for help, even if you aren’t exactly sure what your specific question is.
 To determine when to reach out, consider the 2-hour rule.
 This rule states that if you are stuck, work on that problem for an hour.
 Then, take a 30 minute break and do something else.
 When you come back after your break, try for another 30 minutes or so to solve your problem.
 If you are still completely stuck, stop and contact us (office hours, post on EdStem).
 If you don’t have a specific question, include the information you have (what you’re stuck on, the code you’ve been trying that hasn’t been happening, and/or the error messages you’ve been getting).
 - **Questions about course logistics**: First, check the syllabus.
 If the answer is not there, ask a classmate.
 If you still are unsure,  post on EdStem
 - **Questions about a grade**: Post a note to instructors on EdStem and select the ‘regrade requests’ tag.
 Include specifics as to why you feel you mistakenly/unfairly lost points in that post.
 - **Something super cool to share related to class**: feel free to post on EdStem ('social' tag), email the prof, or come to office hours.
-Be sure to include COG S108 in the email subject line and your full name in your message.
+Be sure to include COGS108 in the email subject line and your full name in your message.
 - **Something you want to talk about in-depth**: meet in person during office hours or schedule a time to meet by email.
 Be sure to include COGS 108 in the email subject line.
 - **Some feedback about the course you want to share anonymously**: If you’ve been offended by an example in class, really liked or disliked a lesson, or wish there were something covered in class that wasn’t but would rather not share this publicly, etc., please fill out the anonymous [Google Form](https://forms.gle/MnBrvofZY7YxnwYMA)